Richard Creamer's Personal Website Links Resumes

 - Redefine education and learning technologies

-- Universal use of computational critical thinking/argumentation
+- Pervasive use of computational critical thinking/argumentation

-- Novel application of [subject, predicate, object, uid] 4-tuples for expressing knowledge, data, metadata, vocabularies, UX, and more
+- Novel application of [subject, predicate, object, uid] 4-tuples for expressing knowledge, data, graph metadata, vocabularies, UX, and more

 - Machine Learning, Computer Science, AI, Optimization, Mathematics